 Settling into a Sober Routine

-You’ve been used to a life of active using.
+You’ve been used to a life of active drug misuse.
 Staying out all night for drinks or remaining awake for days at a time to use drugs may have been a normal routine for you.
 In recovery, you’ll find a new routine of sober activities.
 At first, this adjustment in routines may be challenging to accept.
-But, sober friends can help to normalize the routine of sober life.
-Especially if your sober friends have been in recovery a while.
+But, sober friends can help normalize the routine of sober life, especially if your sober friends have been in recovery for a while.
 Experiencing the sober routine with sober friends can help you gain perspective for how recovery can be–normal.